 By far one of the most challenging aspects of living in Japan is finding suitable accommodations.
 If you have to find your own accommodations in Japan, there’s a lot you need to know before you go.

 The most hassle free ways of living in Japan, (short of staying in hotels,) are gaijin or shared houses.
-These are either shared or private accommodations for foreigners.
+These are either shared or private accommodations for foreigners and finding such accommodations is not so tough in large cities.

 Most big cities like Tokyo, Osaka, Nagoya etc. will have them.
 Large cities will have many vacancies so finding a place to stay usually isn’t a problem.
 There really isn't anything such as a "typical guest house."
 Regarding furnished guest houses, you'll find that they vary greatly.